 For each of the seven weeks, my schedule was:

-- Sunday, Monday, Tuesday practice tests and study the missing answers.
-This took 2 to 3 hours each day.
+- Sunday, Monday, Tuesday practice tests and study the missing answers, which took me 2 to 3 hours each day.

 - Wednesday was a mental rest day.

-To be honest, this was a grueling schedule on top of my regular 40-hour workweek plus time with my family.
-The schedule isn't impossible, but it does require commitment.
+This was a grueling schedule on top of my regular 40-hour workweek plus time with my family.
+The plan isn't impossible, but it does require commitment.

 The study time for each of the practice exams: